-- Relevant aspects from existing documentation on Action 2016.28; - Existing and/or similar initiatives on the EU level; - Best practices and challenges that MSs face in creation of their registry of registries; - Suggestions and other feedback from MS representatives and other ABR working group (WG) members, shared during the work on a draft of specification of registry of registries.
+- Relevant aspects from existing documentation on Action 2016.28; - Existing and/or similar initiatives on the European (EU) level; - Best practices and challenges that MS face in creation of their registry of registries, shared during various activities (e.g. interviews, webinars); - Suggestions and other feedback from MS representatives and other ABR working group (WG) members, shared during the work on a draft of specification of registry of registries.